-There are lots of reasons your contacts could have dried up and in some cases you can rehydrate them and be good to go, but in other circumstances you should never put that contact back in your eye.
+Can you rehydrate contacts that have dried out?
+It depends on how and where they were stored.
+In some cases, you can rehydrate them and be good to go, but in other circumstances, you should never put that contact back in your eye.

-Dr. Wende says, “If you rehydrate a contact lens, be sure to use every precaution when wearing it next.
+Dr. Joe Wende, Medical Director for ContactsDirect offers this advice, “If you rehydrate a contact lens, be sure to use every precaution when wearing it next.
 Inspect it closely for any small tears at the edges, any scratches on the lens, or any signs of contamination or buildup.”
-If these conditions are present, dispose of the lens and use a new one.
-If it appears to be in usable condition, go ahead and wear it, but remove it immediately if irritation occurs.
+Do not take any risk with damaged contacts.
+Dispose of the lens and use a new one.
+If the lens looks fine, go ahead and wear it, but remove it immediately if any discomfort occurs.

-In cases where your lens was not protected from bacteria, scratches, or cracking, you would never want to re-wear it.
-Contact lens solutions are made for hydrating, cleaning and disinfecting lenses.
-This isn’t the same as sterilizing your lenses after they’ve been on the kitchen floor for two hours!
-If you do rehydrate the lens and use it without proper disinfecting, you could be risking serious infection to your eyes.
+In cases where you're dried-out contacts were not protected from bacteria, scratches, or cracking, you would never want to re-wear them.
+Contact lens solutions are made for hydrating, cleaning, and disinfecting lenses.
+If you rehydrate the lens and use it without proper disinfecting, you could risk infection or damage to your eyes.

 To keep your contacts from drying out, only use them for the recommended amount of time (overwearing contacts can dry out your eyes along with the lenses).
 When you aren’t wearing them, store in a sterilized contact lens case topped up with contact lens solution to keep them hydrated and safe for use until the next time you need them.

 Risks of using dried out contacts

 Finding your lenses and thinking they are clean or undamaged doesn't mean they are safe to use.
 Bacteria and other harmful elements can contaminate your lenses.